 Format Cells

 Click on a cell or cells you want to format.
 You can also format the row and column headers.
-Once you've selected your desired cell(s) within a table, go to the object inspector on the right and select the Appearance > APPEARANCE menu.
+Once you've selected your desired cell(s) within a table, go to the object inspector and select the Appearance > Appearance menu.

 Using this menu, you can customize the selected cell(s).
 You can also have multiple formatting styles within the same table.